CLI command reference

 particle keys load

-Copies a .DER
+Copies a .der

 # loads a key to your device via USB

-$ particle keys load device.der
+$ particle keys load mykey.der

 particle keys save

-Copies a .DER
+Copies a .der

-tools requires both dfu-util, and openssl to be installed.
+tools requires openssl to be installed.

-# creates a backup of the private key from your device to a file
+# creates a backup of the private key from your device

-$ particle keys save device.der
+$ particle keys save

 particle keys send